hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/slide_relax.rst

    Deformation type that is used by the brush.

    Drag
-      Slides or pulls the topology of the mesh in the direction of the stroke.
+      Slides the topology of the mesh in the direction of the stroke.
    Pinch
       Slides the topology of the mesh towards the center of the stroke.
    Expand